syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 {% endhighlight %}
 {% endtabs %}

-## Appointemnt resizing
+## Appointment resizing
-Scheduler supports resizing the appointment using the option `Resize`option from the `ScheduleAppointemnt` context menu.
+Scheduler supports resizing the appointment using the option `Resize`option from the `ScheduleAppointment` context menu.
 This support is available for all views except 'Month' view.

 ![WPF Scheduler appointment resizing using contextmenu](appointments_images/appointment-resizing-contextmenu.png)